Resident registration: Australia

 Australia does not have compulsory registration of residence, though residence information needs to be disclosed in many situations, such as voter registration, passport application, state health care card, and updated in relation to drivers licences, motor vehicle registration, and many other purposes.

 China

 In China the Hukou system is used for resident registration and civil registration.
 This system was inherited from imperial times and there is an interest to reform the legislation about it.

+India

+Some foreign nationals over the age of 16 are required to register themselves and submit additional documentation at the nearest Foreigners Registration Office within a specific time frame when arriving in India.
+Failure to register can result in fines, imprisonment, and removal from India.

+Iran

+Created in 1997 National population database keeps national identity code and postal address code.

+Citizens must register their legal residence address change before a twenty day window through www.sabteahval.ir this is then used in government, post services, administrative government organizations /agencies systems.

+National immigration organization has a program to issue IDs.